kdari/mono/themes/plugins/shareaholic/readme.txt

 * Added cache cleanup support for WP Super Cache, Hyper Cache and Quick Cache plugin's

 = 7.4.0.4 =
-* Bugfix: Removed an unneeded conditional check from the server side Share Counts API to make it more reliable
+* Bugfix: Removed an unneeded conditional check from the Share Count Proxy to make it more reliable
 * Clear W3 Total Cache for clean activation and deactivation

 = 7.4.0.3 =
-* Bugfix: Added url encoding for server side Share Counts API
+* Bugfix: Added url encoding for Share Count Proxy

 = 7.4.0.2 =
 * Miscellaneous performance enhancements for Share Counts API